next-page-tester/next-page-tester/README.md

 ### Next.js versions support

-`next-page-tester` focuses on supporting only the last major version of Next.js:
+`next-page-tester` focuses on supporting only the last version of Next.js:

 | next-page-tester  | next.js            |
 | ----------------- | ------------------ |